WEBSITE TERMS AND CONDITIONS

 Online Giving Ltd (Enthuse)

-16.3 Any notice to the Charity under or in connection with these Terms, shall be given in writing (including email or fax) to the main contact that you have provided to us.
+16.3 Any notice to the Customer under or in connection with these Terms, shall be given in writing (including email or fax) to the main contact that you have provided to us.

 16.4 This clause does not apply to the service of any proceedings or other documents in any legal action or, where applicable, any arbitration or other method of dispute resolution.